dishan1223/dishan1223/README.md

 ## 👋 Hello, I’m **Ishtiaq Dishan!**

 🚀 **What I’m Working On:**
-Currently building **[TimeJump](https://github.com/dishan1223/TimeJump)** – a platform for movies and blogging enthusiasts.
+Currently building **[TimeJump](github.com/dishan1223/TimeJump)** – a platform for movies and blogging enthusiasts.

 💻 **What I’m Passionate About:**
-Creating sleek and functional web applications and diving deep into the world of **Low-Level Programming**.
+Designing and developing modern, user-friendly web applications.

 📚 **What I’m Learning:**
-Exploring the depths of `C`, sharpening my skills in `JavaScript`, and mastering the art of database management with `SQL`.
+Expanding my skills with `React`, `JavaScript`, and exploring the backend with a bit of `Django`.

 📩 **How to Reach Me:**
 I’d love to connect!
 Drop me an email anytime.

 ⚡ **Fun Fact:**
-I thrive in **team environments**, brainstorming creative ideas, and turning them into reality!
+I’m a **team player** who enjoys turning ideas into reality through collaboration and creativity!

 ## 🌐 Socials: